-To keep a relationship running smoothly, it is important to solve marriage problems before they snowball into bigger relationship issues.
+To keep a relationship running smoothly, it is important to solve marriage problems before they snowball into bigger relationship problems.

 Now, how to solve relationship issues?

-Give your relationship a boost with these solutions for 8 common relationship issues.
+Give your relationship a boost with these solutions for 25 common relationship problems.

 1. Lack of trust

-Solution: Lean on each other instead of getting so caught up in other issues that they drive a wedge between you.
-Talk to each other about what’s happening, and about what kind of support each of your needs.
+Solution: Talk to each other about what’s happening, and about what kind of support each of you needs.
+Lean on each other instead of getting so caught up in other issues that they drive a wedge between you.

 4. Not prioritizing each other